zjkal/mysql-helper/README_EN.md

 //Import the database and automatically replace the table prefix
 $mysql->importSqlFile('test.sql', 'wp_');

-//Enter the database, and if the table already exists, delete it first
+//Import the database, do not replace the prefix, and delete the table first if it already exists
+$mysql->importSqlFile('test.sql', '', true);
+//PHP8 or above can be written more concisely:
-$mysql->importSqlFile('test.sql', 'wp_', true);
+$mysql->importSqlFile('test.sql', dropTableIfExists: true);
 ```

 ## 📃Changelog